-Digital Signature Validation
+Validating a Digital Signature

 The digital signature validation process consists of two steps.

-Provide Trusted Root Certificates
+Providing Trusted Root Certificates

 PSPDFKit Server will search for certificate stores at the /certificate-stores path inside its container.
 You can mount a folder from the host machine containing your certificates.
 As an example, you can update the configuration in the Docker Compose file by adding the needed volume: